ibm-cloud-docs/speech-to-text/output.md

 The `word_confidence` parameter tells the service whether to provide confidence measures for the words of the transcript.
 By default, the service reports a confidence measure only for the final transcript as a whole.
 Setting `word_confidence` to `true` directs the service to report a confidence measure for each individual word of the transcript.

-A confidence measure indicates the service's estimation that the transcribed word is correct.
-Confidences scores range from 0.0 to 1.0.
-A score of 1.0 for a word indicates that the current transcription reflects the most likely result, based on the acoustic evidence.
-A score of 0.5 means that the word has a 50-percent chance of being correct.
+A confidence measure indicates the service's estimation that the transcribed word is correct based on the acoustic evidence.
+Confidence scores range from 0.0 to 1.0.

+-   A score of 1.0 indicates that the current transcription of the word reflects the most likely result.
+-   A score of 0.5 means that the word has a 50-percent chance of being correct.

 ### Word confidence example
 {: #wordConfidenceExample}